 Precision.
 Discipline.
 Learning Grace.
 Patience.
 The Holy Spear.
 Getting What You Need.
 Showmanship.
 Sibling Rivalry.
 The Supreme Hunter.
 Spear Magic.
 Wetlands Wisdom.
 Dignity.
 Strength in Emotional Balance.
 Majesty.
-Shamanic Journeying.
+Otherworld Journeying.

 Herons (and Egrets) are the name for a collection of wading birds with long, sharp beaks, long legs, good eyesight, short tails, and long necks that sit on the back of the bird’s body when resting.
 Their primary habitat is the wetlands, and their primary foods are aquatic creatures, though some egrets will take insects..

 Herons often have fancy and spectacular courting displays (they grow plumes especially for breeding season).
 Most herons form monogamous pairs, and nest in large colonies that are extremely sensitive to outside.
 These nests large shallow bowls of twigs.
 Heron siblings (there are usually two eggs laid) will fight and compete with each other for food, and a dominant chick will often push others out of the nest.
 Herons have a variety of calls, including ‘human-like’ screams depending on the species.

 The heron has rich mythological associations in many cultures, and researching these will yield much information.
 In Greek mythology, the heron has been indicated as being a messenger from the gods, including deities like Athene and Aphrodite.
 White herons are often indicated as representing the sun, particularly in Eastern and Egyptian mythologies.

 Please remember that if this animal is contacting you, it will often be the best resource for teaching you what its lessons are.
 What I write is only intended to be a guide, it is not absolute, nor is it infallible.